🤖 Tech News

 The Era of Embodied AI and Agency

 For years, Large Language Models (LLMs) were confined to answering queries in web browsers and chat apps.
 In 2026, that boundary has vanished.
-We are witnessing the rise of Embodied AI—the integration of advanced cognitive models directly into robotic bodies and industrial systems.
-Leading the charge are Chinese tech giants Alibaba and Tencent, alongside global organizations like the World Economic Forum, showing that autonomous agents are ready to manage complex real-world environments.
+We are witnessing the rise of Embodied AI�the integration of advanced cognitive models directly into robotic bodies, autonomous vehicles, and industrial manufacturing systems.
+Leading the charge are Chinese tech giants Alibaba and Tencent, alongside global organizations like the World Economic Forum, demonstrating that autonomous agents are ready to manage both complex digital tasks and physical real-world environments.

 To learn more about the code and research, visit the official repositories at Qwen AI and Tencent Hunyuan.